seeq12/directory-watch-connector/README.md

 # Overview

-Welcome to the Seeq DirectoryWatch Connector. .
+Welcome to the Seeq DirectoryWatch Connector.
+The DirectoryWatch is a _"push"_ connector that imports data into Seeq from files in a one-time ETL (Extract-Transform-Load) for each file placed into a _"watched"_ directory.
+It provides complete flexibility on the format of files to be imported; however, this is at the cost of some configuration or potentially writing a custom reader in C# if the data in the file is in a particularly challenging format.

 # Developing this Connector